 Homestay

-Many international students choose to live in a homestay environment for their first few months of living in Canada.
+Many international students choose to live in a homestay environment for their first few months in Canada.
 The homestay organization will source accommodation based on your interests and individual requirements.
 The homestay families are carefully screened and selected to ensure the best possible experience.

 Longer-Term Rentals

-There are many different types of living arrangements available, including studios, one or two-bedroom apartments, basement suites, a single room in a house, shared houses, etc. These are a few local webpages available that you can source to find accommodations:
+There are many different types of living arrangements available, including studios, one or two-bedroom apartments, basement suites, a single room in a house, shared houses, etc. Are you interested in living with someone else, or would you prefer to live alone?
+Living with a roommate, or renting a room within a family home, saves money plus it could make the cultural transition easier.

 Rents vary greatly depending on apartment location, age and condition.
 For example, it is generally more expensive to rent in a condominium building than an apartment building, and locations close to Vancouver city are typically more expensive than elsewhere in the Lower Mainland.
 Keep in mind, these are only general guidelines for cost.